Delina Research Group

 M.Phil. in Environmental Science, Policy, and Management (2025)

-Thesis: Extreme heat risks on the mental well-being of older adults in urban China.
+Thesis: Extreme heat risks to the mental well-being of older adults in urban China.

 Co-supervisor: Assoc.
 Prof. Xiaoming SHI (HKUST)